 Credit Card Rental Car Insurance Coverage Can Pick Up Where Traditional Insurance Coverage Stops

 Rental Car Insurance from your credit card can help you out, but many limitations may leave you wondering if it's even worth it

-Credit cards typically offer perks to get you to sign up, like cash back and rewards.
+Credit cards typically offer some nice perks to get you to sign up, like cash back offers and rewards.
 But you, like many people, probably don't know that many credit cards also offer free rental car insurance.
 This rental insurance often kicks in automatically so long as you use that particular credit card to pay for the rental.
 Before you rent your next car, check out the different options from your credit cards to see if you can better protect yourself.

 credit card rental car insurance doesn't cover much

 Credit card rental car insurance may sound like a great perk, but it really doesn't provide that much coverage.
 In fact, you should think of it as secondary car insurance since it typically covers fee and costs that your primary insurance does not cover.
 Of course, each credit card is different and some have different levels of coverage.
 But they all fall short of primary auto insurance coverage.

 Credit Card rental car insurance may serve as primary insurance